 Learners will automatically be marked as Withdrawn and the course run closed if results have not been submitted within three months of the course end date.
-Learners may be re-instated following quality assurance approval, upon which a £25 administration charge per learner will apply.
+Learners may be re-instated following quality assurance approval, upon which a charge will be applied.